bazelbuild/rules_docker/README.md

 ### Stamping

 The first option is to use stamping.
+Stamping is enabled when a supported attribute contains a python format placeholder (eg `{BUILD_USER}`).

 ```python
 # A common pattern when users want to avoid trampling